Human-Connection/Documentation/server-api/node-modules.md

 ## feathers-logger

 just a simple wrapper for any logger so that you can conveniently do `app.log()`.
-There are 4 methods provided for you to use: info, warn, error, debug
+There are 4 methods provided to use: info, warn, error, debug

 ## feathers-mailer

+Feathers mailer service using nodemailer.

 ## feathers-memory

+A Feathers service adapter for in-memory data storage that works on all platforms \(implements the Feathers Common database adapter API and querying syntax\).

 ## feathers-mongodb